 Hello!
 My name’s Rob Lunn.
 I’m a translator specialising in the Spanish legal system.
 I translate legal, business, marketing and IT documents from Spain (from Spanish and Catalan) into UK English.
 In addition to commercial documents for companies and individuals, I also translate for academics and universities.

 Welcome to my blog and this about me page!
 If you just wanted to find out how I might be able to help you, please skip through to the But can I help you? section.
+You can also see my qualifications on this page.
 For the full story, keep reading!

 How I got to be a translator

 After finishing university and backpacking somewhat aimlessly for probably too many years, I learnt Spanish and stumbled across a job I really liked: translating.
 I did it on the side for a couple of years while getting some training, and in 2008 I took the plunge and became a full-time freelancer.
 Nearly eight years on, I’m still grateful I was lucky enough to find this profession.

 But why translating?

 I started out translating business, marketing and technical documents but soon gravitated towards legal translation.
 I liked it and found the challenge of translating across legal systems — not just languages — rewarding.

 I fully committed to this field when I enrolled in a master’s degree in legal translation in 2010 (finished in 2012) at City University in London.
 (Read here to see what I learnt.)
 However, I still work in other fields, like IT and digital security, in which I have also gained much experience over the years through extensive work with particular clients.

 Main type of work I do now

 These days I find myself doing four types of work: